 9. Look forward to soaking in a long, hot bath afterwards

 Scheduling a long, hot bath to thaw out post point-to-point is a crucial part of the programme.
-If hot water supplies are looking dubious, forget reasons 1-9 — cancel your plans and do not leave the house.
+If hot water supplies are looking dubious, forget reasons one-to-nine — cancel your plans and do not leave the house.